gravytates/volunteer_tracker/README.md

 ## Description

 This website is built for the humble non-profit employee!
 You can create, view, update, and delete projects!
 You can create volunteer profiles and assign them to projects as well to help keep track of progress.
+Hours can be added and edited for an individual volunteer, and project hours are totaled as well.
+Sort volunteers and projects alphabetically or by hours contributed.
 Website uses postgres and psql for databases and data queries.

 ### Prerequisites